Leawind/seriall/README.md

 | `new Set()`         | `[{T:8,N:"Set",V:1},[]]`                                 | `[{"T":8,"N":"Set","V":1},[]]`                                     |
 | `{ name: 'Steve' }` | `[{T:6,C:1,P:[["name",2,{}]]},{T:7,K:"Object"},"Steve"]` | `[{"T":6,"C":1,"P":[["name",2,{}]]},{"T":7,"K":"Object"},"Steve"]` |

-- **Object** - It can be any value, but for some special type of values, you may need to specify some extra information to make it work.
+- **Value** - It can be any value, but for some special type of values, you may need to specify some extra information to make it work.
 - **Pures** - It can be directly converted to JSON string, then converted back and remain unchanged.
 - **String** - A string in JSON format.